Easy Read EnglishNashville, TNMobile, AL

 For two decades, Carol has also taught children in many capacities through Sunday School, Children’s Church, VBS, and on the mission field abroad.

 Workshops from Carol Hale ( may vary by event location )

-I had a brilliant 7th grade student whom I tutored spell “of” as “oave.”
+I tutored a brilliant 7th grade dyslexic student.
+At our first session, he spelled “of” as “oave.”
 Another 50-year-old adult dyslexic learner was still spelling “said” as “sed.”
 Why are some of these words so hard?
 Sadly, many curricula are weak in separating these kinds of words, which must be taught differently than phonetic words.
 We’ll look at the Dolch and Fry high-frequency word lists.
-I will show exactly what a non-phonetic word is and how these are different from sight words.
-The participants will go home with a three-page list of these words I call Rule Breakers.
+I will show exactly what a non-phonetic word is and how these can differ from sight words.
+The participants will go home with a three-page list words I call Rule Breakers.
 I will show them strategies to read (and more importantly spell) these super high-frequency, non-phonetic words in general.
 We will have fun with hands-on ways to spell some of the specific words.